claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 ### The problem

 It turned out this was caused by a particular line of text in a markdown file (pages\coding\infra\security\oauth.md).
 I found it by using the equivalent of Saff squeeze (same concept as binary search algorithm) to identify the commit that caused the problem (it was commit 77698c8 on 20/4/20, "New content from Cadogan notes").
 I then used the same technique to narrow down the problematic line of text.
-I used "View | Show symbol | Show all characters" in Notepad++ to ty and see what the problem was and there was nothing visible.
+I used "View | Show symbol | Show all characters" in Notepad++ to try and see what the problem was and there was nothing visible.

 ### The fix

 I tried running dos2unix on that file, but it didn't work.
-Then agian, I ran it in GitBash.
+Then again, I ran it in GitBash.
 Should I have run it in Linux?
 Anyway, in the end I fixed it by manually typing out the same words again, removing the original text.
 So it's a bit of a mystery!

 ## Error on jekyll serve: "warn_for_outdated_bundler_version"